-Describe how the project reduces climate change vulnerability with respect to:
+Describe how your project reduces climate change vulnerability with respect to:

-- 1. Water Supply, Reliability

-- 2. Energy demand
+- 1. Energy demand

-- 3. Infrastructure
+- 2. Infrastructure

-- 4. Sea level rise
+- 3. Sea level rise

-- 5. Increased temperatures and extreme events (wildfires, flooding, etc.)
+- 4. Increased temperatures and extreme events (wildfires, flooding, etc.)

-- 6. Urban heat island effects

 Just as different regions of California will experience the impacts of climate change differently, so will the diverse populations of California.
 Will the project benefit disadvantaged communities already coping with drinking water quality and supply problems?